Terri became a serious Interior Designer when she suddenly found herself in the middle of a divorce.

 You’re amazing and she knows it!
 Besides running her award-winning design studio, Terri is an interior design business expert and coach, supporting entrepreneurial design professionals in blending their passion, money, and relationships, and making a difference in their lives.

-Her signature coaching package, Good Clients Great Money Mastermind, is specifically designed to move you and your design business to whole new levels of getting being paid what you deserve!
+Her signature coaching programs Growth, Structure and Masters, are specifically designed to move you and your design business to whole new levels of getting paid what you deserve!

 ASID Award Winning Portfolio